mateusjunges/laravel-acl/CONTRIBUTING.md

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up to date.

+- **Add tests** - Your patch won't be accepted if it doesn't have tests.

 - **Create feature branches** - Pull requests from your master branch won't be accepted.

 - **One pull request per feature** - If you want to do more than one thing, create multiple pull requests.